bc-anaisabel/meta_analysis_climate_restor/README.md

 ##

-### Location of restoration sites

 The number of sites I considered is limited because I used only the response ratios calculated by the original meta-analysis for this project.
-The 10 different sites where data were collected are mostly located in Eastern United States (Figure 4).
+The 10 different sites where data were collected are mostly located in the Eastern United States (Figure 4).

 <p align="center">
   <img src="output/Restoration_sites_maps.png" width="800">